 Introduction: Evolution of Cyber Security

 Today, information security and cyber security is used interchangeably.
-However, cyber security focuses on protecting information in digital form, while information security is a broader category that deals with the protection of all information assets, whether in hard copy or digital form.
+However, cyber security focuses on protecting information in digital form, while information security is a broader category that deals with the protection of information in any form, whether in hard copy or digital.

 What is Cyber Security?